agi-brain/xuance/docs/source/documents/api/utils/layers.rst

 .. py:function::
   xuance.torch.utils.layers.mlp_block(input_dim, output_dim, normalize, activation, initialize, device)

-  xxxxxx.
+  This function creates a block for a multi-layer perceptron (MLP) or fully connected layer.

-  :param input_dim: xxxxxx.
+  :param input_dim: the dimension of the input data.
-  :type input_dim: xxxxxx
+  :type input_dim: int
-  :param output_dim: xxxxxx.
+  :param output_dim: the dimension of the output data.
-  :type output_dim: xxxxxx
+  :type output_dim: int
   :param normalize: The method of normalization.
   :type normalize: nn.Module
   :param activation: The choose of activation functions for hidden layers.